Admission

 If you have completed your academic qualifications and/or practical legal qualifications overseas, you will need to apply for these qualifications to be assessed by the Board.
 You may need to complete additional study in order to obtain approved academic qualification and/or approved practical legal training in Queensland.
 More information about how to have your overseas qualifications assessed etc is available in the Law in Qld section of this website.

-Please note amendments have been made to the Supreme Court (Admission) Rules 2004 effective 1 May 2024.
+Please note amendments have been made to the Supreme Court (Admission) Rules 2004.

 Admission sittings

-Important dates and deadlines for June's Admission and information about when and how to make payment of the Board's fee for consideration of your application.
+Important dates and deadlines the next admission sittings and information about when and how to make payment of the Board's fee for consideration of your application.

 Read more